christina-ml/codecademy/README.md

 #### Note: There is a secret cheat code!

 If the user types 'bomb' as their choice, they win, no matter what.

+## Sleep Debt Calculator

+Did you know that [giraffes sleep 4.6 hours a day](https://en.wikipedia.org/wiki/Giraffe#Legs,_locomotion_and_posture)?
+We humans need more than that.
+If we don’t sleep enough, we accumulate sleep debt.
+In this project we’ll calculate if you’re getting enough sleep each week using a sleep debt calculator.

+The program will determine the actual and ideal hours of sleep for each night of the last week.

+Finally, it will calculate, in hours, how far you are from your weekly sleep goal.

+* Arrow functions
+* Concise body form function
+* If/Else or Switch statements (2 options for coding this part)
+* Functions without parameters
+* Creating variables 'const'
+* Interpolate the math inside the string passed to console.log() to print.
+* Calling functions, testing functions